nuxeo-sandbox/nuxeo-retention/README.md

 - A listener notified on 'checkRetentionEvent' queries  for:
           1) unmanaged Records with the record:min_cutoff_at < currentDate ( the retention       should start)
           2) active Record with record:max_retention_at <= currentDate ( the retention should end).
        A scheduler is configured to trigger a 'checkRetentionEvent' daily.

+### Events Sent by the Plugin
+Misc. events are triggered b-y the plugin:

+* `retentionAboutToExpire`: Event triggered for documents whose `record:reminder_start_date` value is reached
+* `retentionActive`: The document enters under active retention
+* `retentionExpired`: The document exists active retention

+It is then possible to listen to any of these events and triggers any logic that is required by the application.

 ### Enforcing that a document under active retention can not be modified.